NetApp/netapp-dataops-toolkit/netapp_dataops_k8s/Examples/Kubeflow/Pipelines/README.md

 Python script that creates a Kubeflow pipeline definition for a workflow that can be used to perform a sync operation for an existing asynchronous SnapMirror relationship.
 This is intended to demonstrate how a data scientist or data engineer could define an automated AI/ML workflow that incorporates SnapMirror replication for data movement across environments (e.g. edge data center, core data center, private cloud, public cloud).

 #### Run-time Parameters
 - snapmirror_relationship_id: The UUID of the SnapMirror relationship for which you want to perform a sync operation.
-If you do not know the UUID, you can retrieve it by using NetApp Data Science Toolkit for Traditional Environments (refer to the 'list all SnapMirror relationships' operation).
+If you do not know the UUID, you can retrieve it by using NetApp DataOps Toolkit for Traditional Environments (refer to the 'list all SnapMirror relationships' operation).
 - destination_ontap_cluster_or_svm_mgmt_hostname: The host name or IP address of the ONTAP cluster or SVM management LIF corresponding to the cluster/SVM on which the destination volume resides.
 - destination_ontap_cluster_or_svm_admin_acct_k8s_secret: The name of the Kubernetes secret containing the ONTAP cluster or SVM admin account details for the cluster/SVM on which the destination volume resides.
 - destination_svm: The name of the SVM on which the destination volume resides.